jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 });
 ```

-As you can see, the script starts by generating a new P2SH address
+As you can see, the script starts by generating a new P2SH lock address
 (`buildHashTimeLockContract`) and sending bitcoin to it (`sendBtc`).
 The
 `lockTime` and `txid` are saved to `opts`, as they are needed parameters in the
 next step where we send a lock notice contract call on Wanchain